 These estimates are only a rough estimate and are heavily influenced by your users actual usage of the system.

-- Database: Disc consumption is extremely small, yet keep in mind that you might want to do backups and need some extra storage to do the postgres dump.
+- Database: Disk consumption is extremely small, yet keep in mind that you might want to do backups and need some extra storage to do the postgres dump.

 - Fileserver: The fileserver storage depends on the files that you want to store.
 If users only store very sensitive data, then a few GB per user are enough.
 If you plan to upload your nightly backups there then a few more GB might be needed.
 With an higher amount of users, you should also think about how to shard data.
 Psono supports multiple concepts like Active Active replication and site affinity to distribute the load and bandwdith across multiple locations and offices if required.
 Check out the install guide for the fileserver for more details.

 # Software Requirements

 - Postgres 13 (but preferable latest)

 - Either Chrome / Firefox / Chromium / Edge (Chromium) or Brave

 # Other Requirements